Film Training Manitoba’s Phantom Case Study Report

 Susan Finley discussing the shooting of Phantom of the Paradise

-In the collected participant evaluations, 100% of the participants agreed or strongly agreed that the speakers were knowledgeable about the topic being presented and were well prepared.
+In the collected participant evaluations, 100 per cent of the participants agreed or strongly agreed that the speakers were knowledgeable about the topic being presented and were well prepared.

 Additional comments participants noted: